secretstartups/handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/canada-corp-benefits.md

 **Citizenship Ceremony Leave** *Team members who have been employed with GitLab for at least 90 days*

 - Up to a half-day of unpaid leave to attend citizenship ceremony
-- Team Members should select `Public Service / Volunteer` in Time Off by Deel.
+- Team Members should select `Vacation` in Time Off by Deel.

 **Compassionate Care Leave** *Team members who have been employed with GitLab for at least 90 days*